Podamaa

 High-altitude national park in the Himalayas; opens roughly Jun–Oct with peak alpine bloom in late July to mid-August.

-Right nowlast data 6 d ago
+Right nowlast data 1 mo ago

 Confidence: 85%